Norfolk Police and Crime Commissioner

-The Norfolk Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Norfolk Police in the English County of Norfolk.
+The Norfolk Police and Crime Commissioner is the police and crime commissioner, an elected official responsible for overseeing Norfolk Constabulary in the English county of Norfolk.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Norfolk Police Authority.
-The current incumbent is Sarah Taylor, who represents the Labour and Co-operative Party.
+The most recent incumbent is Colin Sutton, who was elected for Reform UK.

+The post is due to be abolished alongside all other PCCs in 2028.